mskraban/mskraban-boilerplate/README.md

-# 💊 Boilerplate on steroids 💊
+# Boilerplat on steroids 💊

 This is upgraded and customised boilerplate for Front End developers.